Table of Contents

 Roles

-Roles act as collections of permissions that simplify the management of user access.
-Instead of assigning individual permissions to each user, roles group related permissions together, making access control easier to configure and maintain.
-They can be assigned to users to grant, and where necessary, restrict access to Nexus.
-Multiple roles can be assigned to a single user, allowing flexible permission management.
+Roles act as collections of permissions that simplify the management of account access.
+Instead of assigning individual permissions to each account, roles group related permissions together, making access control easier to configure and maintain.
+They can be assigned to accounts to grant, and where necessary, restrict access to Nexus.
+Multiple roles can be assigned to a single account, allowing flexible permission management.

 Administrator